Dhiraj2822/Vision-chat-final/README.md

 [https://drive.google.com/file/d/1DWWP1gDkl6ZB2MYPM57_-U3Ho1pmm-AL/view?usp=sharing]

-Note that Funding is required as we need to purchase or take subscription of Gemini API KEY..
+Note that Funding is required for proper configuration and setup as we need to purchase or take subscription of Gemini API KEY..